go-restruct/restruct/README.md

 **Heads up!** This code relies on Go 1.5, because it relies on a new function added to the reflect package (`reflect.ArrayOf`.)

+## Status

+  * All of the code needs more testing.
+  * A preliminary implementation of unpacking was created.
+Most of it is covered by testing, but we need a lot more assertions made.
+  * There is no packing implementation yet.
+  * Struct tags specifying type overrides, sizeof fields, byte order and skip values are implemented and functional for decoding.
+  * Performance is bad.
+This could be remedied with caching, careful profiling, and hopefully at some point, code generation for packing/unpacking.
+Still, if parsing binary data is not your bottleneck, this package should do just fine.

 ## Priorities

   * __Features first__: Performance is a secondary concern.
 First, the program